 There are several ways to enable single sign-on authentication:

 Via Java servlet – If your SSO vendor provides SSO Client application in the form of Java servlets, then you can install it to Collaborator server and configure it to redirect Collaborator users to SSO server for authentication.
-Read Configure SSO via Java Servlet for detailed instructions.
+Read Configure Single-Sign-On via Java Servlet for detailed instructions.